-Most days I just add a tablespoon to a large glass of water and slowly sip away, but it’s admittedly not everyone’s cup of tea.
+Most days, I just add a tablespoon to a large glass of water and slowly sip away.
+But it’s, admittedly, not everyone’s cup of tea.
 That’s why I give major kudos to whoever invented those fancy vinegar-based drinks like shrubs, switchel, and my most recent discovery, fire cider.

 Fire cider recipes have been floating around the herbal world for years, thanks to wise women and their tales of miraculous healing.
-But if you’re not familiar with it, fire cider is simply an infused apple cider vinegar said to support the immune system, calm inflammation and improve circulation in the body.
-Swallow it by the spoonful or create a fire cider mocktail (my favorite) and sip your way to good health.
+But if you’re not familiar with it, fire cider is simply an infused apple cider vinegar said to support the immune system, calm inflammation, and improve circulation in the body.
+Swallow it by the spoonful, or create a fire cider mocktail (my favorite) and sip your way to good health.

 How to Make Fire Cider

-It takes about a month to mature, meaning it’s best to make a large batch ahead of time (typically in the fall if you want to get a jump on cold season) and sip it throughout the colder months.
-But if you’re running behind like me, spring works too.
-In a pinch, you can even start drinking it a little early.
-Simply make a double batch and open one of the jars early, leaving the ingredients in the jar to steep while you skim vinegar from the top.
+It takes about a month to mature, meaning it’s best to make a large batch ahead of time (typically in the fall if you want to get ahead of the seasonal viruses) and sip it throughout the colder months.
+But if you’re running behind like me, making it in the spring works too.

 Here are some of my favorite ways to drink it:

-- As a tea – Add cider to a cup of warm water and breathe in the steam as you sip.
+As a tea – Add cider to a cup of warm water and breathe in the steam as you sip.

 Enjoy!